 That leaves Simon Girty, the renegade.

 Girty is a curious figure.
-He was one of the most feared villains of the frontier in the late 18th century.
+He was one of the most feared villains of the frontier in the late Eighteenth Century.
 Butterfield’s History of the Girtys declared that “no other country or age ever produced, perhaps, so brutal, depraved, and wicked a wretch.”
 Boyd’s Simon Girty, The White Savage claimed that “no famished tiger ever sought the blood of a victim with more unrelenting rapacity than Girty sought the blood of a white man.”

 Yet Simon Girty was also a man who faithfully served the American cause for three years in spite of outright hostility from his fellows.
 Contemporary accounts credit him with surprising kindness and tenderness.
 His friend Simon Kenton continued to think of him warmly, even after they wound up on opposite sides of multiple wars.
 Even his detractors had to admit he was loyal and honest to a fault.